 Kurt is an Assistant Professor of Exercise Physiology and Co-Director of the Physiology of EXercise and Sport (PEXS) Laboratory at California State University, Long Beach.
 He earned his bachelor's and master's degrees at California State University, Fresno and completed his PhD at the University of New Mexico.

-His research centers on how exercise and nutrition can improve human function and performance.
-His work ranges from resistance training, supplementation, and high-intensity interval training, to the molecular biology of exercise and nutrition that impacts health and aging including fasting and autophagy.
-He teaches courses on the applied physiology of exercise, exercise programming and prescription, and nutritional considerations for training.
+His research centers on how exercise and nutrition can improve human health, function and performance.
+His work ranges from exercise metabolism, the effects of exercise and nutrition on metabolic health, sports nutrition, to the cellular responses to exercise including autophagy.
+He teaches courses on the applied physiology of exercise, exercise programming and prescription in health and disease, and exercise nutrition.